In her loving memory: 1955-2017

 Katherine Stalmann, Wine Club Manager: Katherine Stalmann landed at PGC in September 2019 after working in the Willamette Valley for various other wineries since 2004.
 An interest in Oregon Pinot Noir led her to the area originally and a desire to sell exceptionally well made Pinot Noirs is why she is currently resides at PGC.
 Helping keep the club organized and hosting guests is where you’ll find her when she is at the winery.
 When she is not at the winery, you’ll find her gardening, listening to Van Halen and drinking Krug.

-Abigail Neilan, Direct Sales: Abigail joined the Direct Sales staff at PGC in early 2018 and has been the primary face of the tasting room since.
+Abigail Neilan, Tasting Room Manager: Abigail joined the Direct Sales staff at PGC in early 2018 and has been the primary face of the tasting room since.
 Originally from the great state of Maryland, Abi spent 10 years in the California wine industry before coming to her senses and moving to the Willamette Valley four years ago.
 You will find her here most days hosting tastings, answering your email requests and trying to keep her Catahoula leopard dog, Ziggy, from begging in the tasting room.

 Megan Finley, Cellar: Megan Finley is our cellar support.
 She grew up in Reno, Nevada where she cultivated a love for hard work and the outdoors.
 Her working life was spent in kitchens of all kinds, and after moving to Portland in 2007 she spent several years at Food Front Cooperative Grocery and Mediterranean Exploration Company.
 Desiring a change, she signed up to be a harvest intern in 2018, and was hired on full time the following February.